kevinpryan/caf-subtype-analysis/caf_rnaseq_combined_analysis.md

 central amount, making the data more homoskedastic.
 This allows them to be used in downstream processes which require homoskedastic data (e.g. PCA).
-The authors of DESeq2 recommend *vst* for large sample sizes such as ours as it is much faster than *rlog*
+The authors of DESeq2 recommend *vst* for large sample sizes such as ours as it is much faster than *rlog*.

 ``` r
 meanSdPlot(assay(ntd))